opach16/RockPaperScissors/README.md

 How to Play:
 1. Enter your name.
-2. Decide the number of winning rounds required to end the game.
+2. Decide the number of winning rounds required to end the game (1-10).
-3. Choose Your Move.
+3. Choose Your Move (1-5).

 Number of winning rounds: